EDMdesigner/EDMdesigner-API-Doc/README.md

 ###Header button
 With this feature it is possible to insert your own code snippet into the head part of the email template.
 If you choose to use this feature then a button will appear in the DEFAULTS settings part in the editor.
 It is a fully customizable button, it's label, it's toolbox's title and the message type it sends when clicked, can be configured through our [dashboard](dashboard.edmdesigner.com).
 The basic usecase of a header button: The user wants to insert a query string to the head part of his template, so he clicks the header button.
-It posts the configured [message](#header-button-message-format) to the parent window (which should be your site) where you should provide an interface where he can create the wuery string he wants to use.
+It posts the configured [message](#header-button-message-format) to the parent window (which should be your site) where you should provide an interface where he can create the query string he wants to use.
 The created string should be posted back with the right [action name](#insert-to-cursor-in-wysiwyg-editor) to our iframe.

 ###Header button message format
 When a user clicks the header button, it posts you (parent window) a message.
 This message is a stringified json with two parameters: